 #2: A Little Preparation Goes A Long Way

 Conventions give out guidebooks as you walk through the door, but there’s a much easier way to get ahead at a PAX event.
 If you don’t have the PAX App, get it now!
-Once you find and download the 2019 schedule into the app, you can see it has a floor map, a vendor list, and a full schedule that will self-update.
+Once download it, you can have access to a floor map, a vendor list, and a full schedule that will self-update.
 You can even make your own schedule, where you check off the events you are curious about to set notifications.
 As a reviewer, I write in my own appointments, making sure they don’t interfere with any panels I want to see.

 For anyone new to conventions, the expo hall floor is the absolute hub of activity and buzz at these sort of events.
 Vendors (at my last count, I saw over 270 for 2019) are poised to lure you in with amazing displays, offering show floor specials, or maybe free promotions if you play a demo game.
 Take some time to prioritize the show floor!
 Everyone has a favorite developer, or a game they’ve been frothing at the mouth to try.
 Take ten or fifteen minutes to highlight on the map where your must-see publishers or games will be.

-There’s other stuff besides the show floor too; while pre-registration for many events is already sold out, you can check the schedule to see board game tournaments or events can be scheduled before arrival.
-There’s a giant room of tabletop RPGs, and at the start of each day (9 am, so get there early!) you can sign up for session slots with your friends.
+There’s other stuff besides the show floor too; you can check the schedule to see board game tournaments or events can be scheduled before arrival.
+There’s a giant room of tabletop RPGs, and at the start of each day you can sign up for session slots with your friends (Note: this year, it looks as though registration can be done this year through the PAX Nav starting at 8am the day of each event for most RPGs and tournaments).
+Make sure you look at the schedule to see the way you register or sign up for things you are really interested in ahead of time!

 This is related a bit to #1 (and #3), but I usually make my three day schedule with a few key concepts in mind.
 On Friday, I try to see all of my ‘must haves’.
 Supplies and games do run out, and the first day of the convention is when vendors are at their freshest and cheeriest.
 I make a habit to run myself the most ragged on day one, and then let myself relax and wander a bit more on later days.
 Saturday is always the busiest day, and so I let myself escape the show floor by around noon.
 I go to free play to meet up with friends or get an extended lunch.
 Sunday is when I let myself buy things, after I’ve had two days to mull over what still excites me.
 This approach might work for you, but absolutely set your own tempo based on your own needs or schedule.

-The PAX Unplugged 2019 Floor Plan.
+A sample floor plan from PAX Unplugged 2019.
 This is the first floor and the main entrance - the expo hall will be above this, available by escalators and elevators.
+Look on the PAX Nav app to see all the space dedicated to open play, exclusive first looks at board games not yet released, and space to try all all sorts of ttrpgs.

 Before the event even starts, just a few minutes planning can make all the difference.
 Keep in mind that while a board game convention usually has less lines, still wear comfortable shoes and clothes.
 There’s a good chance you’ll be doing a few loops of the show floor while running to events and back.
 Bring your charger if you love taking photos with your camera, or want to keep in touch with everyone.